Select Page

 See the Assay Guidance Manual chapter from NIH NCATS:

-We have a growing catalog of GPCRs packaged in a modified Baculovirus vector, BacMam.
+Montana Molecular offers a growing suite of RAMPs, GRKs, and GPCRs packaged in a modified Baculovirus vector, BacMam.
 BacMam transduction is a low-cost, effective method to express GPCRs in your cells of interest, including in primary and iPSC derived cells.
 See low cell-to-cell variability in expression, get consistent results from experiment to experiment, and titrate expression to your desired level.
-For more information and a current list of available receptors please see our GPCRs page.

 Continuous Multiplex Measurements